ravi-cheetiralaav/ghcp-bus-analyst-demo/DEMO_GUIDE_BA.md

 ```

 **Expected Outcome:**
-- XML doc comments (`'''`) added above each method
+- doc comments (`'''`) added above each method
 - Clear explanations of Register, Login, ChangePassword methods
 - Parameter and return type documentation

 **Demo Talking Points:**
 - "As a BA, I need to understand what each method does without diving deep into implementation"
-- "Copilot generates standard XML documentation that developers and tools can use"
+- "Copilot generates standard  documentation that developers and tools can use"
 - "This helps me create requirements and explain functionality to stakeholders"

 ---